pipe-cd/pipecd/docs/rfcs/0015-pipecd-plugin-arch-meta.md

 # Motivation

-Up to this time, PipeCD archived serveral goals as its defined design in the initial stage, which included "bing a consistent interface which can be used to make progressive delivery process easy for many application platforms".
+Up to this time, PipeCD archived several goals as its defined design in the initial stage, which included "being a consistent interface which can be used to make progressive delivery process easy for many application platforms".
 As its goal, the PipeCD currently supports 5 kind of application platforms, which are Kubernetes, ECS, Terraform, Lambda, and Cloud Run.
 But we want it not just like that, we want to make PipeCD support progressive delivery for whatever application platforms the market use today.

 To achieve that goal, there is only one way, which enables PipeCD to accept new platforms as plugin of the piped agent, which can free the limit of what platform PipeCD could support as a CD system.